Blood-borne viruses and performing exposure-prone procedures

 including extensive cosmetic procedures (eg, abdominoplasty and thoracoplasty)

 including open head injuries, facial and jaw fracture reductions, extensive soft-tissue trauma, and ophthalmic trauma

 Note: Non-exposure prone situations can quickly escalate to involve exposure prone procedures for example a trauma resuscitation, or code blue resuscitation requiring cardiac massage, etc. Emergency department staff, and health-care workers who work in rural or remote areas who may be pressed into these situations should consider themselves clinicians who perform EPPs

 for example, interactions with violent patients or patients experiencing an epileptic seizure

 Health monitoring of registrants infected with a BBV

-Registrants infected with BBV will be able to continue to perform or assist in performing EPPs if the College determines it will not compromise patient safety.
-In making this determination, the College will be informed by the Blood Borne Communicable Diseases Committee.
-The health information reviewed by the committee is an anonymous process and protects the privacy of the registrant.
+Registrants infected with BBV can continue to perform or assist in performing EPPs if the College determines it does not compromise patient safety.
+The Blood Borne Communicable Diseases Committee reviews the registrant's health information in an anonymous process that protects the privacy of the registrant.